Ice Cream Wars & Scoop Secrets

 184 Karangahape Road, Auckland CBD

 The concept is a little different, but they put their homemade ice cream bases on a -30°C cold plate and mix it with real fruits and nuts right in front of your eyes.
-This means they can produce smaller ice molecules to make the freshest and the creamiest Rolled Ice Cream – and all in less than 3 minutes.
+This means they can produce smaller ice molecules to make the freshest and creamiest Rolled Ice Cream in less than 3 minutes.

-There are around 31 flavours, and you can also customize your ice cream by mixing flavours along with the toppings & sauces of your choice.
-Finally, the ice cream is served in either a homemade bubble waffle or dipped chocolate cone.
+There are around 31 flavours, and you can also customize your ice cream by mixing flavours with the toppings & sauces of your choice.
+Finally, the ice cream is served in a homemade bubble waffle or a dipped chocolate cone.

 Duck Island Ice Cream